krzentner/language-world/data/text-davinci-003/chain_md/button-press-wall-4.md

     Steps:  1.
-Put the gripper above the button  2.
-Lift the wall with the gripper  3.
-Push down on the button from the front We need to move the gripper above the button so that we can grab the wall and lift it up.
+Put gripper left of the button  2.
+Push the button from the front We have a wall in the way, so we can't just line the gripper up with the button.
+We need to put the gripper somewhere else.
+We'll put it to the left side of the button, so that it can lean into the wall and still press the button.
-    - When the robot's gripper is not vertically aligned with the button, the robot should put the gripper above the button.
+    - When the robot's gripper is not left of button, the robot should put gripper left of button.
-    Now that the gripper is above the button, we can grab the wall by closing the gripper and lifting it up.
+    Now that the gripper is next to the button, we can just push the button from the front without having to move the gripper any further.
+This should press the button reliably.
-    - When the robot's gripper is vertically aligned with the button and the wall is not lifted from its bottom, the robot should lift wall from its bottom.
-    Now that the wall is lifted, we can push down on the button from the front.
-    - When the robot's gripper is vertically aligned with the button and the wall is lifted, the robot should push down on button.
+    - When the robot's gripper is left of button, the robot should push button from front.